Does OSHA require accident investigation?

 A Near Miss is an unplanned event that did not result in an injury or property damage, but had the potential to do so.
 Given a slight shift in time or position, damage or injury easily could have occurred.
 Such incidents are estimated to occur at a rate of 50 near – misses for each injury reported .

-What is accident investigation in safety?
+What is accident safety?